Kristina01111000/lavendersite/README.md

     - check the images blue host puts in, does she like them?
 Look for different ones

     - remember to unpublish site after call

+    - make google doc for both of us